 Then he began to propose more comprehensive reforms.
-By June, Roosevelt and Congress had passed 15 major laws—including the Agricultural Adjustment Act, the Glass-Steagall Banking Bill, the Home Owners’ Loan Act, the Tennessee Valley Authority Act and the National Industrial Recovery Act—that fundamentally reshaped many aspects of the American economy.
+By June, Roosevelt and Congress had passed 15 major laws—including the Agricultural Adjustment Act, the Glass-Steagall Act, the Home Owners’ Loan Act, the Tennessee Valley Authority Act and the National Industrial Recovery Act—that fundamentally reshaped many aspects of the American economy.

 American Culture During the 1930s